 Click “Enter recovery key.”

 Before entering the 48-digit recovery key, check to make sure the 8-character “Key ID” in the prompt matches the one on your paper copy.
-Although it’s not explained in the prompt, the “Key ID” is the first 8 characters of the 32-character “Identifier” code in the printout.
-If these numbers do not match, this printout might have been for a different encrypted drive, and you may need to keep looking for the correct one.
+Although it’s not explained in the prompt, the “Key ID” is the first eight characters of the 32-character “Identifier” code in the printout.
+If these numbers do not match, this printout may be for a different encrypted drive, and you’ll need to keep looking for the correct one.

-Enter the key and click “Unlock” to access the drive.
+Enter the recovery key and click “Unlock” to access the drive.

-Once the drive is unlocked, right-click on the drive in the navigation bar of an Explorer window, and click on “Change BitLocker password.”
+Once the drive is unlocked, right-click on its icon in an Explorer window under “This PC,” and click on “Manage BitLocker.”

 Click “Reset a forgotten password.”

-You can ignore Microsoft’s 90s-era advice on passwords — which makes no mention of length, uniqueness, or randomness — and instead opt for a password created and stored by a password manager, or a long, unique and random passphrase.
-Next time you connect your encrypted drive, you’ll be able to unlock your drive with your new passphrase.
+You can ignore Microsoft’s ‘90s-era advice on passwords — which makes no mention of length, uniqueness, or randomness — and instead opt for a password created and stored by a password manager, or a long, unique, and random passphrase.
+Next time you connect your encrypted drive, you’ll be able to unlock it with your new passphrase.